ibuttimer/analastock/design/design.md

 # Strategy
-The strategy is to create a website allowing the user to retrieve historical stock data for analyse.
+The strategy is to create a website allowing the user to retrieve historical stock data for analysis.

+The target audience for the application are investors.
+The site will provide them with insight into the performance of stocks they have invested in, or are considering investing in.

 # Scope
 The scope of the project will be to allow the user to: